The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 Exactly.

-I mean, they don't have the money, the p patients can't pay.
+I mean, they don't have enough money.

 The hospitals can't afford to pay it and absorb it.